EdwinVW/pitstop/README.md

 and how to implement automated UI tests.

 See [the Wiki for this repository](https://github.com/EdwinVW/pitstop/wiki "Pitstop Wiki") for more information about the solution and instructions on how to build, run and test the application using Docker-compose and Kubernetes.

+Also see the [Arc42 architecture documentation](docs/arc42/arc42.md) in the `docs` folder for more information on the application's architecture.

 ![](pitstop-garage.png)